 There are many ways to enjoy the beautiful North Georgia mountains in Fannin County and beyond.
 The drive times below are from the town of Blue Ridge.
 Drive times from your cabin will be a few minutes more or less than from town.
 The Chamber of Commerce has a very helpful free Apple or Android app for learning about and locating activities and attractions in the area.
-It is called Georgia's Blue Ridge Outdoors.
+It is called Visit Blue Ridge GA!

 Within 30 minutes